endurodave/DelegateMQ/README.md

 - Asynchronously
 - Remotely across processes or processors

 It unifies function calls across threads or systems via a simple delegate interface.
+A powerful, lightweight messaging library for thread-safe asynchronous callbacks, non-blocking APIs, and passing data between threads.
 DelegateMQ is thread-safe, unit-tested, and easy to port to any platform.

 # Key Concepts